Ahmedborwin/ChainRunners/README.md

 Utilizing Ethereum for staking, ChainRunners offers a platform where physical effort is rewarded in the digital realm.
 By entering competitions with a stake in Ether, participants commit irrevocably, embedding their resolve in the blockchain.
 The integration with Strava's API through Chainlink allows real-time tracking of athletic performance, seamlessly connecting physical activities with digital incentives.

 ### What it Does
 ChainRunners enables users to participate in blockchain-based athletic competitions.
 Athletes stake Ether to join, with each competition having a predefined buy-in amount.
-The dApp connects with Strava via Chainlink, tracking each participant's performance in real-time.
+The dApp connects with Strava via Chainlink, tracking each participant's performance in real time.
 Competitions are not just about participation; they reward real athletic achievements.
 The platform administers payouts at set intervals and ultimately rewards the top performers, fostering a community where fitness enthusiasts and technology aficionados come together.

 ## Technologies and Frameworks
 - **Programming Languages**: Solidity, JavaScript